Aliases for VAV1 Gene

 GeneCards Summary for VAV1 Gene

 VAV1 (Vav Guanine Nucleotide Exchange Factor 1) is a Protein Coding gene.
-Diseases associated with VAV1 include Spherocytosis, Type 1 and Common Variable Immunodeficiency.
-Among its related pathways are Type I Interferon Signaling Pathways and Development ERBB-family signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and Rho guanyl-nucleotide exchange factor activity.
+Diseases associated with VAV1 include Wiskott-Aldrich Syndrome and Angioimmunoblastic T-Cell Lymphoma.
+Among its related pathways are Signaling by GPCR and RET signaling.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and Rho guanyl-nucleotide exchange factor activity.
 An important paralog of this gene is VAV3.

 Couples tyrosine kinase signals with the activation of the Rho/Rac GTPases, thus leading to cell differentiation and/or proliferation.